-Would you be pleased if informed by your dentist that you need a root canal?
+Would you be pleased if informed by your dentist in Cambridge that you need a root canal?
 The chances are high that you have a few questions besides some concerns.
 For example, you might want to know how long a root canal takes to recover, even before your procedure.
 We think providing you with some information helps prepare you physically and mentally for your upcoming root canal therapy.

 When you hear the words root canal, questions spring to your mind immediately because you expect to undergo an uncomfortable process.
 However, your dentist can help ease your mind with information that present-day root canals are not painful as they were earlier.
 Advances in dentistry and modern anesthesia make root canals no more painful than getting a dental filling.